ErikPDev/AdvanceDeaths/README.md

 The setup is really easy, you'll just need to download the phar file at the plugins folder.
 After that reboot/start your server up, all death messages are now editable at the config.yml located at plugin_data/AdvanceDeaths

+# Removed Discord link
+If you need help or want to contact help, create an issue.

 # Minecraft color coding
 Color coding the death messages is possible!